rohangc/NeoVimForCPP/Readme.md

 Installation:
 ------------

-    1. Install NeoVim ... obviously!
+    1. Install NeoVim (... obviously!) and a GUI like 'Neovide'.

     2. Install the following software and ensure that Vim and all these binaries are accessible via your 'PATH' environment variable:
         a.
 Git (should also automatically install Curl)